National Academy for Prisons Administration

-National Academy for Prisons Administration (NAPA) formerly known as Central Jail Staff Training Institute (CJSTI) is a Federal Government's training institute for prison staff of all four provinces of Pakistan.
-It operates under the Ministry of Interior, Government of Pakistan.
-The Academy is situated on Ferozepur Road in Lahore, Pakistan and is adjacent to District Jail Lahore.
+National Academy for Prisons Administration (NAPA), formerly Central Jail Staff Training Institute (CJSTI), is a Federal Government training institute for prison staff of all four provinces of Pakistan.
+It operates under the Ministry of Interior.

 Function

-This National Academy for Prisons Administration (NAPA), Lahore is working under the Ministry of Interior, Government of Pakistan to fulfill Function No.28 of Rules of Business of the Interior Division read with SL#16 of the Federal Legislative List of the Constitution of Islamic Republic of Pakistan.
-It is the only National Level Academy which is imparting basic and professional training to all the Prison staff / Reclamation personnel (Probation & Parole Officers) of four Provinces, Azad Kashmir & Gilgit – Baltistan.
+The National Academy for Prisons Administration (NAPA) works to fulfill Function No.28 of Rules of Business of the Interior Division read with SL#16 of the Federal Legislative List.
+It is the only National Level Academy that imparts basic and professional training to prison staff and reclamation personnel (Probation & Parole Officers).

-Recently Judges, Prosecutors and Police Officers are included to participate in Workshops / Seminars / Symposia on specialized subjects, the expertise of which are available at this only national level Academy.
+Judges, Prosecutors and Police Officers participate in workshops/seminars/symposia on specialized subjects.

-The Academy fulfills the requirements of the United Nations Geneva Convention known as Standard Minimum Rules for Treatment of Prisoners 1955, for concerted training of Prison / Reclamation staff of the country on modern methods.
+The Academy fulfills the requirements of the United Nations Geneva Convention known as Standard Minimum Rules for Treatment of Prisoners 1955, for concerted training of prison/reclamation.

-The Academy provides technico-professional training from Warders to Superintendents Jail on the challenging needs of Prison security and to run Prison Administration and Management on corrective and reformative lines as strongly advocated by Islam.
+The Academy provides technical and professional training from warders to jail superintendents.

-Foundation
+History

-As a sequel to high level Jail Reform Conference held in 1973, the Central Jail Staff Training Institute established in October 1974 has now been upgraded as National Academy for Prisons Administration (NAPA) was established in October 1974.
-It is presently located on Ferozepur Road, Lahore adjacent to District Jail, Shama Bus Stop, Lahore, Pakistan.
+As a sequel to the 1973 Jail Reform Conference, the Central Jail Staff Training Institute established in October 1974.
+It was upgraded to the National Academy for Prisons Administration (NAPA) in October 1974.